quickapps/docs/eng/developers/hooktags.md

 A `Hooktag` is a QuickApps-specific code that lets you do nifty things with very little effort.
 Hooktags can for example print current language code/name/nativeName or call especifics modules/themes functions.
-For example, block module has the 'block' hooktag which will print out the indicated block by id:
+For example, the Block module has the 'block' hooktag which will print out the indicated block by id:

     [block id=1 /]

+Wherever you write (node content for example) the code above, and if hooktags are allowed, it will be replaced by the HTML block code.

 Creating Hooktags